Event Camera Data Pre-training: Experiments

 \subsection{Optical Flow Estimation}

 We show our optical flow estimation performance on the MVSEC dataset \cite{mvsec}.
 Following \cite{mae,beit}, we simply append a decoder network to pre-trained networks to estimate the optical flow.
-Please refer to the supplementary material for architecture details and train-test spliting.
-We consider three evaluation scenes: `indoor\_flying1', `indoor\_flying2', and `indoor\_flying3'.
-The comparisons are given in \cref{tab:flo}.
+Please refer to the supplementary material for architecture details and train-test splitting.
+The comparisons on the `indoor\_flying1', `indoor\_flying2', and `indoor\_flying3' scenes are given in \cref{tab:flo}.

-Compared with other methods, our method have lower AEEs and outlier ratios, showing the effectiveness of our pre-trained model for the optical flow estimation task.
-Interestingly, our self-supervised ViT-based model outperforms supervised ResNet-based model, which is previously considered as a standard backbone for the optical flow task. {We show optical flow predictions examples of our method in \cref{fig:flow}.} More analysis of the performance of state-of-the-art methods are given in the supplementary material.
+Compared with other methods, our method with a ViT-S/16 backbone has the lowest AEEs and outlier ratios, showing the effectiveness of our pre-trained model for the optical flow estimation task.
+We show optical flow prediction examples of our method in \cref{fig:flow_mainpaper}.